History

 2000

-- ■ Completes expansion of ferroboron production facility
+- ■Completed expansion of ferroboron production facility

-- ■ Completes construction of boron recovery facility
+- ■Completed construction of boron recovery facility

-- ■ Completes new zirconium oxide plant
+- ■Completed new zirconium oxide plant

 -